Children’s Wellbeing Surveys Privacy Notice

 Data will be deposited in the UK Data Archive.
 It is then publicly available via specific access requests and agreements about data use.
 It will adhere to best practice principles on data analysis and data protection with regard to not making variables/sub groups of less than 10 available.

 RCS takes its responsibility to keep personal information secure very seriously.
 As part of our commitment to the security of your information, ScotCen Social Research and Ipsos MORI both have regular internal and external audits of their information security and are accredited by the International Standard for Information Security, ISO 27001:2005.

-Note that ScotCen and Ipsos MORI will not have access to your child’s personal information (this could be any information that would identify your child such as name, date of birth, address) as all the survey answers are provided anonymously.
+Note that ScotCen and Ipsos MORI will not have access to your child’s personal information (this could be any information that would identify your child such as name, date of birth, address).

 How long will you keep my child’s data?